jlewisit/js-regex-tutorial/gist-template.md

 {3} matches the previous token exactly 3 times.

 ### Grouping Constructs
+Grouping constructs indicate groups and ranges of expression characters.
+The grouping construct in our 'Matching a Hex Value' regex is ([a-f0-9]{6}|[a-f0-9]{3}).
+Inside the grouping construct is the OR Operator (|), the charater classes and the quantifiers.

 ### Bracket Expressions
 Anything inside a set of square brackets ([]) represents a range of characters that we want to match.
 These patterns are known as bracket expressions.
 In the 'Matching a Hex Value' regex, it is the [a-f0-9] component, where the value is made up of characters between a-f and/or 0-9.
 The quantity of charachers will match the amount detailed in the proceeding quantifier {6} or {3}.